aws/aws-lc/README.md

 Security via our
 [vulnerability reporting page](https://aws.amazon.com/security/vulnerability-reporting/).
 Please do **not** create a public GitHub issue.

-If you package or distribute AWS-LC, or use AWS-LC as part of a large multi-user service, you may be eligible for pre-notification of future AWS-LC releases.
-Please contact aws-lc-pre-notifications@amazon.com.

 See our [Security Reporting Policy](./SECURITY.md) for additional guidance on issues considered in-scope for our threat model.